PREPARING FOR MEDICAL EMERGENCIES

 South Metro is committed to providing resources to our community regarding medical emergencies and advance care planning.
-This information is meant to encourage all our citizens to discuss medical and life priorities with themselves as well as those they are closest to
+This information is meant to encourage all our citizens to get prepared now and discuss medical and life priorities with themselves as well as those they are closest to

 BEFORE a medical emergency occurs.